 Though most recruitment scams target entry-level candidates, this post will cover areas that will benefit mid-level and senior-level professionals.
+Read this to the end, and you’ll never fall victim to any fake job interview.
+If you are ready, let’s unveil the secret curtains of the scam lords!

-20 Ways to Detect Scam Job Interviews
+20 Ways On How To Detect Scam Job Interviews

 1. There’s No Clear Job Title

-2. Different Senders/Messages for the Same Interview
+2. Different Senders/Messages For The Same Interview

 Scam recruiters leave trails when they want to conduct their activities.